fraterrisus/walkthroughs/aethus/quests.md

 *Goal:* Find the gold-drilling site up on the hill behind Delta.

+## Glittering Depths

+*Trigger:* Return to your home base after completing [Electric Dreams](#electric-dreams).

+*Goal:* Bring five Bladestones to the Trade Node.

+*Reward:* $7000(!!!)

 ## Going Down

 *Trigger:* Find the elevator beyond Facility Alpha and examine the view.

 *Goal:* Find or craft a Power Cell and repair the elevator.

+## Going Solo

+*Trigger:* Complete [Existence in Flux](#existence-in-flux) by taking the Matter Transporter for the first time.

+*Goals:*

+1. Find the Generator Control room.
+2. Locate three units of Industrial Coolant to cool down the Atmosphere Control Unit.
+3. Attempt to restart the generators using the console in the control room.
+4. Enter the Generator Room and restart all three generators.
+5. Repeat step 3.
+6. Return to the Rho Transit Hub, set the teleporter for Last Known Destination, and take it back to the Outpost.

 ## Going Underground